 Private endpoints for Azure Data Explorer

-You can use private endpoints for your cluster to allow clients on a virtual network to securely access data over a private link.
-Private endpoints use private IP addresses from your virtual network address space to connect you privately to your cluster.
-Network traffic between clients on the virtual network and the cluster, traverses over the virtual network and a private link on the Microsoft backbone network, eliminating exposure from the public internet.
+Use private endpoints for your cluster to let clients on a virtual network securely access data over a private link.
+Private endpoints use private IP addresses from your virtual network address space to connect to your cluster securely.
+Network traffic between clients on the virtual network and the cluster traverses the virtual network and a private link on the Microsoft backbone network, avoiding exposure to the public internet.

-• Secure your cluster by configuring the firewall to block all connections on the public endpoint to the cluster.
+• Secure the cluster by setting the firewall to block all connections on the public endpoint.

-• Securely connect to clusters from on-premises networks that connect to the virtual network using a VPN gateway or ExpressRoutes with private-peering.
+• Securely connect to clusters from on-premises networks through a VPN gateway or ExpressRoutes with private peering.

 Overview

-A private endpoint is a special network interface for an Azure service in your virtual network that is assigned IP addresses from the IP address range of your virtual network.
-When you create a private endpoint for your cluster, it provides secure connectivity between clients on your virtual network and your cluster.
-The connection between the private endpoint and the cluster uses a secure private link.
+A private endpoint is a special network interface for an Azure service in your virtual network.
+It's assigned IP addresses from the IP address range of your virtual network.
+Creating a private endpoint for your cluster provides secure connectivity between clients on your virtual network and your cluster.
+The private endpoint and the cluster connect using a secure private link.

-Applications in the virtual network can seamlessly connect to the cluster over the private endpoint.
-The connection strings and authorization mechanisms are the same as you'd use to connect to a public endpoint.
+Applications in the virtual network connect to the cluster over the private endpoint.
+The connection strings and authorization mechanisms are the same as those used to connect to a public endpoint.

-When you create a private endpoint for cluster in your virtual network, a consent request is sent for approval to the cluster owner.
+Creating a private endpoint for a cluster in your virtual network sends a consent request to the cluster owner for approval.
 If the user requesting the creation of the private endpoint is also an owner of the cluster, the request is automatically approved.
 Cluster owners can manage consent requests and private endpoints for the cluster in the Azure portal, under Private endpoints.

-You can secure your cluster to only accept connections from your virtual network by configuring the cluster firewall to deny access through its public endpoint by default.
+Secure your cluster to accept connections only from your virtual network by configuring the cluster firewall to deny access through its public endpoint by default.
 You don't need a firewall rule to allow traffic from a virtual network that has a private endpoint because the cluster firewall only controls access for the public endpoint.
 In contrast, private endpoints rely on the consent flow for granting subnets access to the cluster.

-Plan the size of subnet in your virtual network
+Plan the size of the subnet in your virtual network

-The size of the subnet used to host a private endpoint for a cluster can't be altered once the subnet is deployed.
+The size of the subnet that hosts a private endpoint for a cluster can't be changed after the subnet is deployed.
 The private endpoint consumes multiple IP addresses in your virtual network.
-In extreme scenarios, such as high-end ingestion, the number of IP addresses consumed by the private endpoint might increase.
-This increase is caused by an increased number of transient storage accounts required as staging accounts for ingesting into your cluster.
-If the scenario is relevant in your environment, you must plan for it when determining the size for the subnet.
+In extreme scenarios, like high-end ingestion, the number of IP addresses used by the private endpoint can increase.
+The cause of this increase is due an increased number of transient storage accounts required as staging accounts for ingesting into your cluster.
+If this scenario applies to your environment, plan for it when determining the subnet size.

 Note